BREAKING

 you've begun dating your Borderline, you're so excited and enraptured,

-you don't want to hear anyone's warnings--or read anything that
+you don't want to hear anyone's warnings, or read anything that

-might make you think this Honeymoon phase won't
+might make you think this Honeymoon phase won't last forever.

-which can save you from indescribable pain up ahead.
+you from indescribable pain up ahead.

 Virtually

-anyone can write a 'how-to' manual about leaving a Borderline,
+anyone can write a 'how-to' manual about leaving a Borderline, but

-but this is not a behavioral issue--if
+this is not a behavioral issue--if it

-trauma.
+more trauma.

 You